kimberlywycheung/elevated/README.md

 # Elevated Clothing Co

 ## Introduction
 This is a front-end e-commerce platform for Elevated Clothing Co.
-It utlitizes an exteral API that seeds the website with product information.
+It utlitizes an external API that seeds the website with product information.
 React hooks and styled components were used to render an interactive and responsive platform.

 ## Related Products & Favorites Module